Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 | `format` | A printf-style format string
 | `...` | Items to referenced by the format string

+The support formatting options are %c, %hd, %d, %ld, %g, and %s.

 ##### In C:

 ```c